 Required as a culminating experience prior to graduation.
 Capstone course integrating prior learning while exploring current research, contemporary issues and practice theories in human services.
-Grade of C or better is required.
+Grade of C or higher is required.
 Writing intensive.
 Emphasis is on creating expertise within an area of interest pertinent to the career and academic goals of the student.
 Prerequisites: Human Services major, senior standing, and all core requirements completed (or currently enrolled).
-Offered Fall and Spring.

-HUMS 499 Internship
+HUMS 499 Internship 3-6 hours

 Students complete 135 hours of supervised field experience for 3 hours of credit (270 hours for 6 hours of credit), targeted to behaviorally implementing the objectives of the Human Services program in a human service agency.
 Permission must be obtained one semester prior to the internship.
 Prerequisites: Senior standing, HUMS 495 as a prerequisite or corequisite, all core HUMS requirements.
-Evaluation: Satisfactory or Unsatisfactory.
-Offered Fall and Spring.
+Evaluation: Satisfactory/Unsatisfactory.